YotaYota/java-cert-summary/java-summary.md

 the interface (to reference a static interface method, the name of the interface must be used).

+#### Private Methods

+Since Java 9, `private` and `private static` methods are allowed.

+Rules for private methods in interfaces:

+1. `private` cannot be `abstract` (requires a body).
+2. `private` methods can only be used inside the interface.
+3. `private static` methods can be used inside other static and non-static interface methods.
+4. `private` non-static methods cannot be used inside private static methods.

 #### Interface Variables

 Interface variables are `public`, `static` and `final`.